tonylukasavage/cv2r/README.md

 These are roughly ordered in the order I want to tackle them:

 ### alpha 1

+game starts at $C000
+bank 7, $FBD2-$FBFE (44 bytes)

+* still having crystal/whip issues where the item doesn't update your inventory
+  * clear SRAM on start
+  * implement up+A solution
+  * disable passwords
 * sale icon for progressive crystals can be confusing
 * improve text from actors
   * implement text that indicates you already grabbed a progressive item from an actor